Object name: | Constellation: | Coordinates: | Apparent size: | Visual brightness: |

 The globular cluster Messier 10 (NGC 6254) in the constellation Ophiuchus.
 Messier 10 is the second brightest globular cluster in Ophiuchus and is estimated to be 14,300 light-years away from Earth.
 Its spatial diameter is approximately 83 light-years.
 Messier 10 was discovered by French astronomer Charles Messier in 1764 (source: Wikipedia).

-Twenty-three 3-minute exposures (75 minutes total exposure) at ISO 800 taken on May 21 / 22, 2020 were added for this shot with the DeepSkyStacker software and the final image processing was done in Photoshop.
+Seventy 1-minute exposures (70 minutes total exposure) at gain 100 and -10°C, taken on June 25 / 26, 2023, were added for this shot with the Astro Pixel Processor (APP) software and the final image processing was done in Photoshop.
+Darks, flats, bias and dark flats were used.

-Equipment: Canon EOS 450D Baader modified camera, TeleVue Paracorr Type II coma corrector, 16" f/4.5 "Ninja" dobsonian telescope riding on a dual-axis Tom Osypowski equatorial platform, Lacerta MGEN autoguider, Lacerta off axis system (field of view comparison: image of the moon with the same equipment).
+Equipment: Cooled ASI 2600MC Pro camera, TeleVue Paracorr Type II coma corrector, 16" f/4.5 "Ninja" dobsonian telescope riding on a dual-axis Tom Osypowski equatorial platform, Lacerta MGEN autoguider, Lacerta off axis system (field of view comparison: image of the moon with the same equipment).